RobDoan/homestars/backend/README.md

 # Home Stars Code challenger

-- To make it to be easier for release, so I didn't not ignore `master.key` file in git repository
+- To make it to be easier for releasing I didn't not ignore `master.key` file in git repository
 ### Setup

 1. Use Docker